thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Changes since 2.0.x:
 - changed PHP requirement to PHP 5.2 (Thorsten)
-- added TCPDF library to support Unicode PDFs (Thorsten)
 - added new and improved new basic layout theme (Charles A. Landemaine)
+- added RSS feed for every category (Thorsten)

 For known issues please take a look at KNOWNBUGS.txt

 CHANGELOG:

-Version 2.5.0-dev - 2007-
+Version 2.5.0-dev - 2008-
 - changed PHP requirement to PHP 5.2 (Thorsten)
-- added TCPDF library to support Unicode PDFs (Thorsten)
 - added new and improved new basic layout theme (Charles A. Landemaine)
+- added RSS feed for every category (Thorsten)